HotelreservationsystemAlpStay/Alpstay/README.md

 ### 3. As a guest, I want to create a rating about the stay at a hotel
 Als Gast möchte ich nach meinem Aufenthalt eine Bewertung für ein Hotel abgeben, damit ich meine Erfahrungen teilen kann.

+The user is first asked to log in as a guest.
+If the login is successful, we get the guest ID and then retrieve all bookings connected to that guest.
+These are printed out so the user can choose the correct booking ID for which they want to leave a rating.

+To avoid misuse, we check if the selected booking actually belongs to the logged-in guest.
+If that’s the case, the user is asked to enter a score between 1 and 5, and optionally a written review.
+Before creating the rating, we check if a rating for this booking already exists.
+If not, the rating is created and saved to the database.

+For this feature, we added a separate Rating table with the following fields:

+- rating_id: Primary key

+- booking_id: Foreign key (linked to the booking, so each rating belongs to one stay)

+- hotel_id: Foreign key (linked to the hotel that was rated)

+- score: Integer from 1 to 5

+- review: Free text, optional

+- created_at: Date the rating was submitted – so users and admins can see when it was written

+We decided to structure it this way to make sure ratings are tied to real bookings only and can’t be spammed.
+Also, limiting one rating per booking keeps things clean and traceable.

 ### 4. As a guest, I want to read ratings before I book
 Als Gast möchte ich vor der Buchung Hotelbewertungen lesen, damit ich das beste Hotel auswählen kann.